 All students are considered to be "in school" while participating in district-sponsored field trips.
 Valuable learning can come from students' visits to various places of business or activity in the community to gain firsthand information.
-Students are supervised at all times by the school staff and parent chaperones.
+Students are always supervised by the school staff and parent chaperones.
 Students are subject to the school's Student Conduct Rules; applicable Board policy and such other rules as may be deemed appropriate by the field trip supervisor.